missionpinball/mpf-docs/about/index.rst

 About the MPF Documentation
 ===========================

+If you'd like to help write or improve this documentation (even if it's a simple typo correction), see the :doc:`Contributing to the MPF documentation <contributing>` guide for details.

 .. toctree::

    Authors <authors>
-   Contributing to the MPF documentation <contributing>
    License & copyright <license>